top of page

 • How are synthetic sweeteners made?
 Plants or parts of a plant are used as raw material, but a synthetic sweetener is not directly isolated (extracted) from the plants that contain them.
 For example, fructose, xylitol, and erythritol are found in nature but in minuscule amounts.
 So, large-scale extraction directly from nature is not cost-effective.
 That's why synthetic copies of their "natural counterparts" [fructose, xylitol, erythritol that are intrinsic in the plant] are produced.
 They're made via fermentation and enzymes.
 Learn more about synthetic sweeteners here.

-• Are synthetic sweeteners the same as artificial?
-No. According to the FDA's website, natural ingredients are "found in nature."
+• Are synthetic sweeteners the same as artificial ones?
+No. According to the FDA, natural ingredients are "found in nature."
 Because synthetic sweeteners are identical copies of sweet-tasting components of plants, they may be promoted as "natural."
-On the other hand, the FDA states that artificial ingredients are not found in nature and so, are "artificially produced".
-The takeaway: in FDA's view, both synthetic and artificial sweeteners are "manufactured artificially," but one is found in nature, and the other is not.
+On the other hand, the FDA states that artificial ingredients are not found in nature and so are "artificially produced."
+The takeaway: in the FDA's view, both synthetic and artificial sweeteners are "manufactured artificially," but one is found in nature, and the other is not.

 Synthetic Artificial Sweetener | Synthetic artificial difference